ak811/ak811/README.md

-Hello, my name is Ali, and I am a second-year PhD student majoring in Computer Science at UNC Charlotte.
+Hello, my name is Ali, and I am a Graduate Research Assistant majoring in Computer Science at UNC Charlotte.
 My research focuses on computer vision and deep learning, with a particular interest in transformers, state space models, and the self-attention mechanism.
 I enjoy exploring how these architectures can improve the efficiency and accuracy of visual recognition tasks and other real-world applications.
 Alongside my research, I have gained strong programming experience